Loyola Greyhounds

-The Loyola Greyhounds are the athletic teams that represent Loyola University Maryland.
+The Loyola Greyhounds (also called the Loyola Maryland Greyhounds) are the athletic teams that represent Loyola University Maryland.
 The teams include men and women's basketball, cross country, lacrosse, rowing, soccer, swimming & diving, and tennis.
 Men's sports also include golf, while women's sports also include track and field and volleyball.
 The Greyhounds compete in NCAA Division I and have been a member of the Patriot League for all sports since July 1, 2013.

 Loyola's fight song, "Howl for the Hounds," was written by Andrew R. Grillo and Michael R. Sellitto and unveiled in November 2003.

 History

 Conference affiliations

 Loyola's athletic programs made the transition to NCAA Division I from Division II when it became a charter member of the ECAC-Metro Conference in 1981.
 The circuit's name was changed to the Northeast Conference on August 1, 1988.

-Loyola was a full members of the Metro Atlantic Athletic Conference (MAAC) in all but two sports from July 1, 1989 to June 30, 2013.
+Loyola was a full member of the Metro Atlantic Athletic Conference (MAAC) in all but two sports from July 1, 1989 to June 30, 2013.
 The exceptions were the men's and women's lacrosse teams which were in the ECAC Lacrosse League and the Big East Conference respectively.
 The move to the Patriot League as its tenth member was announced on August 29, 2012 and became official on July 1, 2013.